christianalfoni/impact/docs/03_API.md

 This promise throws to the closest Suspense boundary when pending and to the Error boundary when rejected.
 If the promise is already resolved it will synchronously resolve.

-You can also use `SuspensePromise.resolve` to create a resolved SuspensePromise.
+You can also use `SuspensePromise.fromValue` to create a resolved SuspensePromise.

 ## emitter